VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * It is recommended upgrading to the latest available release from [this page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), since the encountered issue could be already fixed there.

+* It is recommended inspecting logs during troubleshooting, since they may contain useful information.

 * If VictoriaMetrics works slowly and eats more than a CPU core per 100K ingested data points per second, then it is likely you have too many active time series for the current amount of RAM.
   VictoriaMetrics [exposes](#monitoring) `vm_slow_*` metrics, which could be used as an indicator of low amounts of RAM.